sktime/pycaret/docs/source/contribute.rst

 -------------
 We use `sphinx <https://www.sphinx-doc.org/>`_ to build our documentation and `readthedocs <https://pycaret.readthedocs.io/en/latest/index.html>`_ to host it.
 The source files can be found in ``docs/source/``.
 The main configuration file for sphinx is ``conf.py`` and the main page is ``index.rst``.

-To build the documentation locally, you need to install a few extra dependencies listed in ``docs/source/requirements.txt``:
+To build the documentation locally, you need to install the documentation dependency set.

 .. code-block:: shell

-    pip install -r docs/source/requirements.txt
+    pip install -e ".[docs]"

 To build the website locally, run: